Welcome to the homelands of the Heiltsuk Nation in the heart of the Great Bear Rainforest.

 We have a long history in maritime commerce and trade.
 According to archaeological evidence, the Heiltsuk have lived and travelled these waterways for over fourteen thousand years.
 The original marine transportation was by Glwa the ocean-going canoe carved from single large cedar trees.
 Throughout time we have adapted new modes of transportation.
 We never stopped using our ancestral waterways for food harvesting, commerce, trade, and social and cultural gatherings.

-YuWala Marine Charters’ mission is to support and enable people in moving between places within the Central Coast for personal, social, and work reasons.
+YuWala Marine Charters’ mission is to support and enable people in moving between places within the Central Coast for personal, social, and work purposes.

 Hauyat is one of many traditional territories of the Heiltsuk peoples.
 This website provides a deep insight into Heiltsuk's connection to place, beliefs, stories, and way of life.
 Take an annotated virtual tour around this magical place and its 6000-year old village site.
 Listen to the wisdom of our Elders and explore what researchers have unveiled.